madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 3: Setting up the Report
+# 3: Setting up the Report

 1. **Creating report pages:** Created an Executive Summary page, Customer Detail page, Product Detail page and Stores Map page.
 2. **Selecting a colour theme:** I selected a colour theme that I thought would look good as a finished report.